gridguy101/PandaSearch/README.md

 ## Usage

-1. Add the URLs of the Google Sheets you want to search in the `websites.txt` file, one URL per line.
+1. Add or remove the URLs of the Google Sheets you want to search in the `websites.txt` file, one URL per line.

 2. Run the script: